aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/index.en.md

 ---
-title: "Global Secondary Index Key Overloading"
+title: "Exercise 4: Global Secondary Index Key Overloading"
 date: 2019-12-02T10:17:33-08:00
 weight: 5
 chapter: true
-pre: "<b>Exercise 4: </b>"
 description: "Explore how to maintain the ability to query on many attributes when you have a multi-entity table."
 ---